Mini Bus Quiz

 How to use a Mini Bus and stay legal

-If you have answered ‘no’ to question 4 in the quiz earlier in this newsletter and you use a mini bus, you are almost certainly breaking the law.
+If you have answered ‘no’ to question 4 in the quizabove and you use a mini bus, you are almost certainly breaking the law.
 You could also be liable to prosecution, especially if you answered ‘yes’ to any of questions 1 to 3 or 5.

 The rules on the use of a mini bus, which is not hired with a driver, were introduced by the Transport Act 1985.
 Since then any person using a Mini Bus for voluntary organisation transport must have a permit for the vehicle and the necessary driving licence for it.